AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: Introduction

 \section{Introduction}

 Reinforcement learning (RL) has emerged as a critical post-training paradigm for large language models (LLMs), with systems such as DeepSeek-R1~\cite{guo2025deepseek} and GPT-4o~\cite{openai_gpt4o} demonstrating that RL can unlock strong reasoning capabilities.
-RL post-training follows a trainer-actor architecture in which a Trainer updates the policy and refreshes Rollout Actors, which generate samples and return them for training (\autoref{fig:rl-arch}).
-In this workflow, the additional transfer of updated parameters to Rollout Actors becomes a potential bottleneck for end-to-end throughput.
-Because RL requires a full-weight refresh at every training step, as the model size grows, this transfer overhead increasingly dominates the iteration time and leaves the compute resources idle while waiting for the next policy version.
+RL post-training follows a trainer-actor architecture in which a Trainer updates the policy and refreshes Rollout Actors, who generate samples and return them for training (\autoref{fig:rl-arch}).
+In this workflow, the additional transfer of updated parameters to Rollout Actors becomes a new potential bottleneck for end-to-end throughput.
+Because RL requires a full-weight refresh at every training step, as the model size grows, this transfer overhead increasingly grows and leaves the compute resources idle while waiting for the next policy version.

 State-of-the-art RL systems assume RDMA-connected GPU HPC clusters as the default deployment model, which we refer to as \textit{tightly-coupled clusters}.
 In these clusters, RDMA fabrics and co-located scheduling make per-step synchronization across the Trainer and Actors fast and predictable.
 The design of existing RL frameworks is fundamentally based on high-bandwidth RDMA fabrics as the backbone.